Terra-Man: Post-Crisis

 The post-Crisis version of Terra-Man is a businessman who begins attacking enterprises that endanger the environment after realizing that his own practices are not environmentally healthy.

 Manning develops a variety of weapons themed around nature, including guns that can cause shockwaves and earthquakes.
 He engineers numerous forms of plant life to meet his needs, including plants that can drain solar energy and liquefy organic material.
-Manning also developed a process to quickly and cleanly remove poison from toxic sites and renew nutrients in soil.
-He is served by a robotic army dressed in western garb, called the "Terra-Men".
+Manning also develops a process to quickly and cleanly remove poison from toxic sites and renew nutrients in soil.
+He is served by a robotic army dressed in western garb, called the Terra-Men.

-In Infinite Crisis, Terra-Man joins the Secret Society of Super Villains.
-In the follow-up series 52, Terra-Man hijacks Ferris Air Flight 456 over the Mediterranean Sea and escapes due to Black Adam forbidding Power Girl from entering Kahndaq airspace.
-Adam later kills Terra-Man by ripping him in half.
+In 52, Terra-Man hijacks Ferris Air Flight 456 over the Mediterranean Sea and escapes due to Black Adam forbidding Power Girl from entering Kahndaq airspace.
+Adam later kills Terra-Man in front of the press at the Kahndaq embassy by ripping him in half.

-In Blackest Night, Terra-Man is revealed to have been buried under the Hall of Justice.
-His body is resurrected as a Black Lantern along with many other deceased heroes and villains.
+Dawn of DC

+The original version of Terra-Man is reintroduced in Superman (vol. 6) as part of the "Dawn of DC" initiative.
+After Superman and Marilyn Moonlight are displaced in time, they encounter Terra-Man, who has been hiding in the 19th century using his time travel technology.
+Superman challenges Terra-Man to a western-style duel, which Terra-Man manages to win.
+Before Terra-Man can flee, he is stopped by Moonlight, who has stolen his technology.
+Superman leaves Terra-Man imprisoned and stranded in the past, reasoning that another time traveler will retrieve him.

 Powers and abilities

 The pre-Crisis version of Terra-Man has an altered physiology that slows his aging and allows him to survive unprotected in space.
+He is also an expert equestrian.

+The post-Crisis version of Terra-Man is a skilled botanist.

 Equipment

 He wields a revolver that can fire tracer bullets, energy-leeching tumbleweeds, and laser lassos.
-Terra-Man uses an Arguvian space steed named Nova for transportation.
+Terra-Man uses an Arguvian steed named Nova for transportation.

 The post-Crisis version of Terra-Man uses weapons that manipulate the environment (i.e., plants and the earth).